 Our recommendations include

-Positive contact with my GP which reduces the time taken to receive the correct diagnosis
+- Positive contact with a GP which reduces the time taken to receive the correct diagnosis

 - GPs to have an awareness of young onset dementia and the variety of symptoms with which it can present.
 This could improve recognition by GPs of key symptoms that may indicate a referral to specialist services is required

 - clear referral routes from the GP to specialist diagnostic services

 - A clear and collaborative diagnostic process which is young onset specific

 - ensure a defined local care pathway for younger people with possible cognitive impairment